GorokhovSemyon/GorokhovSemyon/README.md

 - :telescope: I'm interested in ML and AI

-- :mailbox: You can get me via telegram or yandex mail, links to which are in the profile header
+- :mailbox: You can get me via tg or yandex mail, links to which are in the profile header

 ---